kadiyalamani15/Determining-Influential-Macroeconomic-Indicators-for-the-Australian-Stock-Market/README.md

   NSX Prediction Accuracy: 74.57%
 </p>

+## Usage

+The project is available as a Python notebook, and the dataset can be downloaded from the source.

 ## Contributions

+Contributions are welcome!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Write your code and add tests if necessary.
+4. Commit your changes and push your branch to your fork.
+5. Submit a pull request with a detailed description of your changes.

+## Credits

-This project was developed by Konda Vaishnavi, Manish Chandra Kadiyala, and Prakash K Aithal at Manipal Institute of Technology, Manipal Academy of Higher Education, Manipal, Karnataka, India.
+This project was developed by Konda Vaishnavi, Manish Chandra Kadiyala, and Prakash K Aithal at Manipal Institute of Technology.